Timothy Spall: Career

-Spall initially made his mark in theatre performing in productions for Birmingham Rep, including the UK premier of Arnold Wesker's The Merchant, and, later, the Royal Shakespeare Company, including The Merry Wives of Windsor, Three Sisters, Nicholas Nickleby and The Knight of the Burning Pestle.
-At The National Theatre Spall played the Dauphin in George Bernard Shaw's St Joan.
+Spall initially made his mark in theatre performing in productions for Birmingham Rep, including the UK premier of Arnold Wesker's The Merchant, and, later, the Royal Shakespeare Company, including The Merry Wives of Windsor, Three Sisters, Nicholas Nickleby, and The Knight of the Burning Pestle.
+At the National Theatre, Spall played the Dauphin in George Bernard Shaw's St Joan.

 Following a film debut in Quadrophenia and wider TV exposure playing, as Wayne says, "the gormless radish" [awkward] Barry Taylor in all four series of Auf Wiedersehen, Pet, Kevin in Outside Edge and Aubrey the appalling chef in Mike Leigh's Life is Sweet, Spall has since appeared in the films Crusoe, Secrets & Lies, Shooting the Past, Topsy-Turvy, Vanilla Sky, Rock Star, All or Nothing, The Last Samurai, Lemony Snicket's A Series of Unfortunate Events and The King's Speech.
 He performed as Peter Pettigrew ("Wormtail") in the Harry Potter film series.
-In 1991 he guest starred in the series 5 Red Dwarf episode "Back to Reality".
-In 1993, Spall was a guest in the Scottish comedy series Rab C. Nesbitt.
+In 1991, he guest starred in the series 5 Red Dwarf episode "Back to Reality".
+In 1993, Spall was a guest on the Scottish comedy series Rab C. Nesbitt.
 He played Inspector Truscott in a 1997 Radio 3 broadcast of Loot by Orton, repeated in 2017.

 He was appointed Officer of the Order of the British Empire (OBE) in the 2000 New Year Honours.

 Spall performed lead vocals on the song "The Devil is an Englishman" from the Ken Russell film Gothic (1986), in which Spall portrayed John William Polidori.
 Spall played the starring role of Albert Pierrepoint in the 2005 film Pierrepoint, which was released as The Last Hangman in the United States.
 In the 2006 video game Grand Theft Auto: Vice City Stories, Spall voiced Phil Collins' manager, Barry Mickelthwaite.
 In 2007, he starred as Nathaniel in Disney's Enchanted and Beadle Bamford in Tim Burton's production of Sweeney Todd: The Demon Barber of Fleet Street.
-He also starred as Georgie Godwin in a one-off television drama The Fattest Man in Britain on ITV1 which aired on 20 December 2009.
-The drama also featured Bobby Ball, Frances Barber, Aisling Loftus and Jeremy Kyle.
+He also starred as Georgie Godwin in a one-off television drama The Fattest Man in Britain, on ITV1, which aired on 20 December 2009.
+The drama also featured Bobby Ball, Frances Barber, Aisling Loftus, and Jeremy Kyle.

 In 2010, he portrayed Winston Churchill in the film The King's Speech, for which, as a member of the ensemble, he was jointly awarded the Screen Actors Guild Award for Outstanding Performance by a Cast in a Motion Picture.
 Spall reprised the role at the 2012 Summer Olympics closing ceremony.